hyosung11/Launch-School/Courses/journal.md

 16:38 Studying more after the gym and watching some tennis.
 I feel tired.
 Do I need a testosterone supplement?

 17:59 Time for dinner before playing soccer.

+## 20220629 수요일

+09:54 I woke up late and my whole body feels stiff.
+I have a sore throat as well.
+I feel tired.
+Maybe I do have covid this time.
+I scheduled my interview for tomorrow, so I'm planning on that.